dime-coin/android-wallet/README.md

     Testnet: dimecoin-wallet-backup-testnet-<yyyy-MM-dd>

-If you want to recover coins from manual backups and for whatever reason you cannot use the app itself to restore from the backup, see the separate [README.recover.md](README.recover.md) guide.
+If you want to recover coins from manual backups and for whatever reason you cannot use the app itself to restore from the backup, refer to the separate [guide](recover.md) for instruction.

 The current fee rate for each of the fee categories (economic, normal, priority) is cached in app-private storage: